16lemoing/dot/README.md

 - It enjoys the spatial consistency and runs at a comparable speed to optical flow techniques.

 ### News 📣
+- [March 1st, 2024] We now support TAPIR and BootsTAPIR: new SOTA on DAVIS!
+- [February 26th, 2024] DOT has been accepted to [CVPR 2024](https://cvpr.thecvf.com)!
 - [January 1st, 2024] We now support CoTracker2: DOT is up to 2x faster!

 ## Installation